Navigate

 The lecturer · 03:00

 Meaningful puts ethics on the table: positive for whom, on what timeline, by what standard.
 Change for its own sake doesn’t count.
-Energy says the motivation is already there — the leader doesn’t supply it through incentives, the leader connects work to what people already care about and watches it switch on.
-Others is the part most leadership definitions skip: work happens through people, and how a manager appears to feel about those people changes what those people give back.
-Most working definitions of leadership lead with tasks — vision, decisions, execution.
+Energy says the motivation is already there.
+A leader doesn’t supply it through incentives; she connects work to what people already care about and watches it switch on.
+Others is the part most leadership definitions skip.
+Work happens through people, and how a manager appears to feel about those people changes what those people give back.
+Most leadership definitions lead with tasks (vision, decisions, execution).
 This one starts with the people in the room and treats the rest as downstream.

 Three tasks

-From that definition, the lecturer pulls three essential tasks[3].
+From that definition, three essential tasks fall out[3].
 The phrasing is plain on purpose:

 Align on shared intention